Indiana car wash teen's reaction to rude driver over lemonade is viral. What would you do?

 “I was loading the car like I did with so many cars before that, making sure they safely entered the car wash belt,” Harycki told What’sTheJam.
 “Once I pulled the car in all the way, I put the numbers into the system so they got the car wash they paid for.”

-A quick bath from the attendant was the only thing the driver and her passenger received.
+A quick bath from the attendant wasn't the only thing the driver and her passenger received.

 “I told my managers, who were not OK with (the customer) throwing a drink at me,” she said.
 “They decided to ban her and her boyfriend from the car wash.”